Effective Governance Structures for MaRisk Compliance

 🧠 Conceptual Basic Principles of an Adaptive Governance Framework:

-• Outcome orientation instead of process fixation: Focus on governance objectives and results to be achieved rather than rigid process specifications, creating room for innovative solution paths.
+Outcome orientation instead of process fixation: Focus on governance objectives and results to be achieved rather than rigid process specifications, creating room for effective solution paths.

-• Ambidexterity principle: Simultaneous optimization for stability and exploration through parallel governance structures – robust framework conditions for core business while creating experimentation spaces for innovation.
+Ambidexterity principle: Simultaneous optimization for stability and exploration through parallel governance structures – solid framework conditions for core business while creating experimentation spaces for innovation.

 🔄 Flexibility Mechanisms: